tatelax/LazyECS/README.md

 ## Cleanup

 Cleanup systems should be called after Update systems run.
+These systems can be used to remove entities you no longer need.
+It's better to remove entities during the Cleanup phase so that loops are not manipulated while being iterated.

 ```csharp
 using LazyECS;